jphaugla/datastaxStreamsetsDocker/README.md

 ## Running and Creating StreamSets Pipelines

-At this point, you have a choices between two options: Easy and Advanced.
-Easy is import pre-configured pipelines and run.
-Advanced approach of manually creating the pipelines and then running.
+At this point, you have a choice between two options: Easy and Advanced.
+Easy way is to import pre-configured pipelines and run.
+Advanced approach is manual creating the pipelines and then running.

 ### Easy - Get things running as fast as possible

 The following screencast shows what we're going to do.
-See below for instructions.
+See below for step-by-step instructions.

 ![StreamsProducer](README.photos/DataStaxStreamSetsKafka.gif)